Skip to main content

 Defenses to Minor in Possession Charges

-Defenses against MIP charges can be raised, but the validity of the defenses depends largely upon state and local laws.
-Some MIP defenses include the following:
+You may raise a defense against an MIP charge.
+The validity of the defenses depends largely upon state and local laws.
+Some MIP defenses include:

-There Was No Alcohol in the Container Held by the Minor: The burden is on the defendant to show that the container they were holding lacked alcohol.
+There Was No Alcohol in the Container Held by the Minor

 Minor in Possession: Related Resources

-Get Legal Help with Your Minor in Possession Case
+Get a Criminal Defense Lawyer's Help with Your Minor in Possession Case

 Can I Solve This on My Own or Do I Need an Attorney?